The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 ## Chip-Level Integration

 This section covers the integration of the previously hardened macroblock.
-Currently, OpenLane does not support cross-hierarchy timing analysis, so users should avoid multiple hierarchies.

 ### Create Chip Level